-Our goals are to create a downtown that:
+Homer's DRI goals are to create a downtown that:

-- ls an incubator for the arts and artists - 2) Attracts culture and heritage tourists, historians, and scholars - 3) Connects to our waterway for recreation, relaxation and enjoyment - 4) Is united by our sense of common purpose in preserving an inclusive smalltown character - Has a wealth of social and financial capital, nurturing our neighbors and supporting our small businesses and social enterprises - 6) Is easy to move around in, is safe and appealing for all modes of transportation - 7) Provides diverse and ample housing for all needs and ages
+- 1. Is an incubator for the arts and artists - 2.
+Attracts culture and heritage tourists, historians, and scholars - 3.
+Connects to our waterway for recreation, relaxation and enjoyment - 4.
+Is united by our sense of common purpose in preserving an inclusive smalltown character - 5.
+Has a wealth of social and financial capital, nurturing our neighbors and supporting our small businesses and social enterprises - 6.
+Is easy to move around in, is safe and appealing for all modes of transportation - 7.
+Provides diverse and ample housing for all needs and ages